SpecularAura/JavaExperiments/Experiment6/Conlusion.md

 > To access members outside a package the classes in the package must be public

 > To class' constructor must also be declared public to be used outside the package(to be used with the new operator)

+> All the methods that need to be accessed outside the package must be declared public